 Young entrepreneur lets dogs taste the good life

-Posted on November 23, 2009 under Amazing Pet News
+Posted on November 23, 2009 under Industry News

 For whatever reason, dogs seem to want whatever their owners are eating significantly more than the food that is actually in their bowls.
 But as most pet owners and carpet cleaners know, canines cannot always stomach the foods they desire so much.